NoNameProvided/cordova-plugin-webview-checker/README.md

 ### openGooglePlayPage()

 A helper function to open the Google Play page of Android System Webview.
-Useful for promting the user to update/enable the Android System Webview.
+Useful for prompting the user to update/enable the Android System Webview.

 ```js
 plugins.webViewChecker.openGooglePlayPage()